Dan0sz/host-webfonts-locally/readme.txt

 1. Have you checked if your font is available on Google Fonts?
 1. Is your font listed as an open source font, or is it a premium font?
 For obvious reasons, CAOS for Webfonts only has access to open source fonts.

+= Does this plugin edit template files? =

+No, it does not.
+It creates a CSS Stylesheet which should be added to your theme's header.

+= The stylesheet isn't loaded?
+What's going on? =

+CAOS for Webfonts enqueues the stylesheet into WordPress' head.
+If the stylesheet isn't loaded, this probably means your theme isn't implementing the wp_head() function into it's header section.

 = Can I buy you a beer? =

 Yes, please!
 [Click here to buy me a beer](https://dev.daanvandenbergh.com/donate/ "Let's do shots!")!